kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 To solve the problem of Jobs that don't complete: When RestartPolicy!=Always if all normal containers have reached a terminal state (Succeeded for restartPolicy=OnFailure, or Succeeded/Failed for restartPolicy=Never), then all sidecar containers will be sent a SIGTERM.

-PodPhase will be modified to not include Sidecars in its calculations, this is so that if a sidecar exits in failure it does not mark the pod as `Failed`.
-It also avoids the scenario in which a Pod has RestartPolicy `OnFailure`, if the containers all successfully complete, when the sidecar gets sent the shut down signal if it exits with a non-zero code the Pod phase would be calculated as `Running` despite all containers having exited permanently.

-Sidecars are just normal containers in almost all respects, they have all the same attributes, they are included in pod state, obey pod restart policy etc. The only differences are lifecycle related.
+Sidecars are just normal containers in almost all respects, they have all the same attributes, they are included in pod state, obey pod restart policy, don't change pod phase in any way etc. The only differences are in the shutdown and startup of the pod.

 ### Implementation Details/Notes/Constraints